paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 After concluding, the remote dispute remains open for a set amount of blocks to accept any further proof of additional validators being on the wrong side.

-`UNAVAILABILITY_TIMEOUT` should be set generously, the validators are bound for 28 days, and this is maximum time until we slash.
+`UNAVAILABILITY_TIMEOUT` until we decide if the block was actually ever available should be set generously, the validators are bound for 28 days, and this is maximum time until we slash.
 Recommended timeout is `1d`.

 Available disputed candidate: